-The drilling contractor can never guarantee that they will intersect water and therefore it is the client who is at risk for the cost of the borehole.
+- The drilling contractor can never guarantee that they will intersect water and therefore it is the client who is at risk for the cost of the borehole.
 This is regardless of whether it is wet or dry!

 - A modern drilling rig is large & heavy – in urban areas it can cause a certain amount of unavoidable damage, and the contractor cannot reasonably be held responsible.

 - Drilling rigs are noisy and they generally make a great deal of mess, both these factors are unavoidable.
 In urban areas neighbours should be warned that drilling will be taking place on your property.

-- Under the New Water Law, your water usage may need to be registered with the Department of Water Affairs and Forestry – contact the ‘Acting Director of Water Resources Management’, at the Dept of water and Sanitation (DWS).
-Discuss with contractor as to who is responsible for making the enquiry.
+- Under the New Water Law, your water usage may need to be registered with the Department of Water Affairs and Forestry – contact the ‘Acting Director of Water Resources Management’, at the Dept of Water and Sanitation (DWS).
+Discuss with the contractor as to who is responsible for making the enquiry.
 Read our blog on Water Use Licences for more.

 - The local municipality/council may require that permission be obtained to sink a borehole, borehole registration may also be required.
 Discuss this with contractor, and find out who is responsible for making the enquiry.

 - There are many unknowns, such as final depth, the amount required & time taken for development, so you need to agree on a suitable amount to be allowed for ‘add-ons’ with your contractor.